Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 When importing the model from a database you should, first of all, define the database connection for the generator.
 You can do it via the *Database Connection Configuration* dialog that pops up from the generator's *Properties* page.
 In that dialog, you should specify an OLE DB connection string to your database, which Xomega will validate and will use to read your database metadata.

 On the next tab of the dialog, you can specify which database tables you would like to exclude from the model.
-Next, the system will try to determine if your database names are case-sensitive and will set the *Database Case* to `CamelCase` or your choice of `UPPER_CASE` or `lower_case` respectively, which will be used for generating tables for all new objects as well.
+Next, the system will try to determine if your database names are case-sensitive and will set the *Database Case* to `PascalCase` or your choice of `UPPER_SNAKE` or `lower_snake` respectively, which will be used for generating tables for all new objects as well.

 It makes sense to save this database configuration as default project settings, which will be one of the options in the dialog so that all other database-related generators could reuse the same settings.
 This way, for example, the *Database Change Script* generator won't try to remove the tables that have been explicitly excluded from the model.